-Head to Texas and this small, family-run ranch which offers an authentic Texas ranch experience for riders of all abilities.
-Your hosts are award-winning, international, horse trainers specialising in natural horsemanship methods.
+Head to Texas and this small, family-run ranch which offers a Texas ranch experience for riders of all abilities.
+Your hosts are award-winning, international horse trainers specialising in natural horsemanship methods.
 With a maximum capacity of 5 guests at any time, this all-inclusive ranch stay offers a home-from-home atmosphere to guests.
 The basic programme includes round pen work, riding and tuition and there are special colt starting, building confidence and children's programmes as well.
 Experienced riders can assist with training colts and 'problem' horses, while nervous riders will be shown how natural horsemanship methods can help them ride with more confidence.

-In February, the largest rodeo in the world takes place in nearby Houston, if visiting during this week you can attend the rodeo action and concerts in NRG Stadium.
+In February, the largest rodeo in the world takes place in nearby Houston, if visiting during this week you can attend the rodeo action and concerts in the NRG Stadium.
 The Texas Declaration of Independence was written and signed in Washington County, where the ranch is based, and the county is one of the greenest in Texas, making it ideal riding country for an authentic Texan experience.

 Itineraries at this ranch can be specifically tailored to guests preferences.
 Mornings will usually be spend either riding or doing groundwork, learning the principles of natural horsemanship.
 After a home-cooked lunch, you can have a siesta until sightseeing or more riding in the afternoon.
 There are usually some problem horses, young or wild horses at the ranch to train and you can enjoy observing the training process in the afternoons and evenings.